justusthane/vSphereAutomationScripts/README.md

 The installer (`./install`) is just `install.pl` packaged as a binary using [pp - PAR Packager](https://metacpan.org/pod/pp).
 This is necessary because the script uses some third-party modules, and the easiest way to deal with this is to package it all up using pp.

 Once pp is installed, packaging the installer is as simple as `pp -o install install.pl`.
 The modules used are also present in the `modules` directory, but this is just for development.

+## Known Issues
+- [Every time the PowerShell scripts run they print a lot of ugly messages to journalctl](https://cc-gitlab.confederationcollege.ca/techservices/vsphereautomationscripts/-/issues/9).
+This does not impact the operation though.